shader-slang/spec/declarations.md

 An extension declaration names the type being extended after the `extension` keyword.
 The body of an extension declaration may include type declarations, functions, initializers, and subscripts.

-Note: The body of an extension must *not* include variable declarations.
+Note: The body of an extension cannot include variable declarations.
 An extension cannot introduce members that would change the in-memory layout of the type being extended.

 The members of an extension are accessed through the type that is being extended.
-For example, for the above extension of `MyVector`, the introduced methods are accessed as follows:
+For example, for the above extension of `MyVector`, the introduced [=methods=] are accessed as follows:

 ```
 MyVector v = ...;